-Why the council take this approach?
+Why the council takes this approach?

 Visitor expectations are constantly rising and the tourism offer must meet demands for quality and service.
 This applies to the attractions, retail businesses and the restaurant or cafe (food and drink sector) offering locally sourced produce.
-Also, the natural landscape is a valuable asset of Ribble Valley and a balance between promoting tourism and the protection and enhancement of the natural environment must be considered.
+In addition, the natural landscape is a valuable asset of Ribble Valley and a balance between promoting tourism and the protection and enhancement of the natural environment is essential.